makersacademy/airport_challenge/README.md

 Issues
 -------

-* Had to make code more complicated in order to make method testable.
+* Had to make code more complicated in order to make some methods testable.
   1. Redundant optional argument "weather" added to Airport initialize method in order to be able to get test coverage of Airport.stormy?
   2. "Kernel.rand" had to be used in place of "rand" in Weather.stormy? to be able to stub the random result

 Sample Interface
 -------

-######Plane can lands and take off from airport.
+######Planes can land and take off from airport.
 Can confirm if plane in airport
 ```
 $ irb
 2.3.0 :001 > airport = Airport.new